joe-michel/blog-php/README.md

 ### As registered user

 You have one more feature: you can add comments!
 Your comment will be displayed under the articles with your user name.
-Comment can be deleted by the administrator so please civil.
+Comment can be deleted by the administrator so please remain civil.

 ### As author